microbemarsh/mlvamaps/README.md

   -o results -t 16
 ```

+Pair discovery is non-recursive, unrelated files are ignored, and the shared
-The shared prefix becomes the sample ID.
-Unmatched mate files are reported as
+prefix becomes the sample ID.
+Every discovered prefix must have both mates;
-an error rather than treated as single-end input.
+unmatched files stop the batch with a clear error instead of being treated as
+single-end input.
+Each sample is processed through the same isolated,
+resume-aware batch path used by manifest input.

 An exact short-read repeat count is emitted only when a local contig, merged
 pair, or original read directly resolves both repeat boundaries.
 Opposite